Many travelers don’t start thinking about summer flights until the summer, or winter flights until the winter. (Understandably!)

 In normal times, “cheap last-minute flights” is an oxymoron.
 But as with many aspects of society, the pandemic has temporarily complicated airfare.

-We’re seeing far more cheap last-minute flights to Europe than we would in a typical year.
-But 2021 is not a typical year.
+We’re seeing far more cheap last-minute flights than we would in typical years.
+But the last few years have been anything but year.

 - Lingering hesitancy about international travel.
-Even as travel rebounds, the number of Americans traveling internationally is still down 60%.
-As a result, summer Europe flights have far more unsold seats than they did in 2019, and airlines are slashing fares to fill them.
+Even as travel rebounds, the number of Americans traveling internationally is still down.
+As a result, international flights have far more unsold seats than they did in 2019, and airlines are slashing fares to fill them.

 - Airlines focus on business class revenue.
 Decades ago, airlines made most of their money on economy airfares.
 Nowadays, they make most of their money on revenue sources other than economy fares, things like selling frequent flyer miles, credit cards, corporate contracts, cargo, and yes, expensive business class seats.
 Long-haul international flights are often quite pricey in business class—normally $2,500+ roundtrip to Europe—which is one reason we launched our Elite service to flag great front-of-the-plane deals.
 But those pricey business class fares, in effect, subsidize economy flyers and allow airlines to offer <$400 Europe flights.

 - Vacationers are price sensitive.
-If flights to Greece cost $1,200 this summer, vacationers will just go to Spain, or Nashville, or take a roadtrip instead.
-With huge swaths of Europe summer flights still unsold, what’s the easiest way for airlines to entice price-sensitive leisure travelers?
+If flights to Greece cost $1,200, vacationers will just go to Spain, or Nashville, or take a roadtrip instead.
+What’s the easiest way for airlines to entice price-sensitive leisure travelers?
 Cheap flights.

-But the perfect storm that’s enabling currently cheap last-minute Europe flights is unlikely to persist through next year.
+But the perfect storm that’s enabling currently cheap last-minute flights is unlikely to persist very far into 2022.
 So if you’re hoping for a cheap summer 2022 flight, the advice still stands: book opposite season.

 Join Scott's Cheap Flights and let us do the work for you.
 We search thousands of routes and email you when we find great deals up to 90% off.